iam-veeramalla/Docker-Zero-to-Hero/networking.md

 xxxxxxxxxxxx        host                host
 ```

-This new network can be attached to the containers, when you run these containers.
+This new network can be attached to the containers when you run these containers.

 ```
 docker run -d --net=my_bridge --name db training/postgres